cloudtruth/terraform-provider-cloudtruth/docs/resources/aws_integration.md

 ### Required

 - `account_id` (String) The ID of the source AWS account
-- `aws_enabled_regions` (List of String) The AWS regions where the integration will be used, at lease one region must be specified
+- `aws_enabled_regions` (Set of String) The AWS regions where the integration will be used, at lease one region must be specified
-- `aws_enabled_services` (List of String) The AWS services which the integration will use, one or more of ssm|secretsmanager|s3, at least one service must be specified
+- `aws_enabled_services` (Set of String) The AWS services which the integration will use, one or more of ssm|secretsmanager|s3, at least one service must be specified
 - `role` (String) The name of the role which CloudTruth will assume in the AWS account